crismo04/BGD-Space-Invaders/README.md

     - Add number of enemies left and destroyed.
     - Add number of bullets you have.
     - Add number of wishes you have.
-    - Add an opening and end game screen.

 - Mechanic:
     - add boxes to have bullets.
     - reduce the number of bullets with every shoot (you cant shoot if you dont have bullets).